 3. Explore Kathmandu

 Exploring the streets of Kathmandu is a sensory adventure.
-The alleys and grand squares are the sounds of temple bells and motorbikes, the smell of insense and the fascinating swirl of people, traffic, markets, and centuries-old architecture.
+The alleys and grand squares are the sounds of temple bells and motorbikes, the smell of incense and the fascinating swirl of people, traffic, markets, and centuries-old architecture.
 The streets are a beautiful chaos, with a new story to be discovered around every corner.
 During breaks, I'll introduce you to Nepal's mouthwateringly tasty momos and thali.

 4. Experience Photographing Holi